jjsilva4/merge-conflict-test/README.md

 4. Conflict should trigger
 5. Use the merge tool to resolve the conflict such that:
 - Index.md
-    - Accept the `dev` version of lines 25-27
+    - Accept the `dev` version of the Our Team section (the found was in 2020).
-    - Accept the `merge-conflict` version of lines 50-58
+    - Accept the `merge-conflict` version of About section (I am not a cat).
     - Change line 6 from "Wonder Kraken" to "Keif Kraken"
 - reset.css
     - Accept `dev` version